zixinyang9109/P2P/README.md

 * [LiverMatch](https://github.com/zixinyang9109/LiverMatch)
 * [Lepard](https://github.com/rabbityl/lepard)

 > You can use the Conda environment from [Lepard](https://github.com/rabbityl/lepard) to run all learning-based baselines.
+Download the baselines and put our files in the corresponding locations.

 > Hope it may be useful in your projects.